fed21/Neural_Networks_Project/README.md

 <img src="src/breast_2.png" width="400" allign=center/> <br><br>
 This work can be found in the [PDF report](./Neural_network_project_BETELLO_CARMIGNANI.pdf) and in the [PPT] presentation(./PPT_NN.pptx).>br><br>

-We notice that in this last image we didn't know if the attention map created was highlighting the correct patch of the image, so we decide to use another [dataset](https://wiki.cancerimagingarchive.net/display/Public/CBIS-DDSM) where the ground trouth are provided:
+We noticed that in this last image we couldn't know if the attention map created was highlighting the correct patch of the image or not, so we decided to use another [dataset](https://wiki.cancerimagingarchive.net/display/Public/CBIS-DDSM) where the ground trouth were provided:
 <img src="src/Mass-Training_P_00001_LEFT_CC (1).png" width="600" allign=left/> <br><br>
 This last step is currently under developing by professor Comminiello and one of his PhD students.
-[Here](link) you can find an abstract.
+[Here](./NN_last _report.pdf) you can find an abstract.

 ## 🙋 Info

-for any doubt or clarification send an email at: carmignani.1845479@studenti.uniroma1.it or betello.1835108@studenti.uniroma1.it.
+For any doubt or clarification send an email at: carmignani.1845479@studenti.uniroma1.it or betello.1835108@studenti.uniroma1.it.